On the fixed points of the Ruelle operator: Mean ergodicity in holomorphic dynamics

 \textbf{Remark}.
-For the reasons above, in order to work with mean ergodicity of the Ruelle operator on $A(S_R)$ we will often assume that $R$ does not accept invariant Beltrami differentials defining non-trivial quasiconformal deformations supported on the Fatou set.
-This is the same that the postcritical set on the Fatou set is finite and there no rotational domains.
-In other words, we assume that any non-zero invariant functional on the space $A(S_R)$ is induced by an invariant Beltrami differential supported on the Julia set.
-Equivalently, by the Separation principle, the Ces\`aro averages converges to zero with respect to the $L_1$ norm over the Fatou set.
+By the corollary above, in order to deal with mean ergodicity of the Ruelle operator on $A(S_R)$ we will often assume that $R$ does not accept invariant Beltrami differentials defining non-trivial quasiconformal deformations supported on the Fatou set.
+According to Theorems 6.2 and 6.8 in \cite{McMSull}, this is the same as saying that there are no Herman rings and if $c$ is a critical point in $F_R$, then either \begin{enumerate} \item $\mathcal{O}_+(c)=\bigcup_n R^n(c)$ is finite, or \item $\mathcal{O}_+(c)$ accumulates to a parabolic point $p$ and there is no other critical point $\tilde{c}\in F_R$ with forward orbit $\mathcal{O}_+(\tilde{c})$ accumulating to $p$ and $\mathcal{O}_+(\tilde{c})\bigcap \mathcal{O}_+(c)=\emptyset$. \end{enumerate} In other words, any non-zero invariant functional on the space $A(S_R)$ is induced by an $R^*$-invariant Beltrami differential supported on the Julia set.
+Indeed we have the following equivalent statement. \begin{proposition} Any non-zero invariant functional on the space $A(S_R)$ is induced by an $R^*$-invariant Beltrami differential supported on the Julia set if and only if the Ces\`aro averages $A_n(f)$ converges to zero with respect to the $L_1$ norm over the Fatou set for every $f\in A(S_R)$. \end{proposition} \begin{proof} Let $A(F_R)$ be the space of holomorphic Lebesgue integrable functions on $F_R.$ Then $R^*$ acts on $A(F_R)$ with $\|R^*\|\leq 1.$

+We prove the proposition by contradiction.
+If there exists $f\in A(S_R)$ such that $\int_{F_R}|A_n(f)|$ does not converges to zero, then by the separation principle on the space $A(F_R)$ there exist a non-zero $R^*$-invariant continuous functional $l$ with $l(f|_{F_R})\neq 0.$